Peg Woodworking

 Tell us about your practice and how you came to making?

-I’m a designer and woodworker based in Brooklyn, and my practice sits somewhere between sculpture and furniture.
-I make functional objects, but I approach them as spatial compositions — thinking about volume, rhythm, texture, and how the body encounters a piece.
+I'm a designer and woodworker based in Brooklyn, and my practice sits somewhere between sculpture and furniture — functional objects approached as spatial compositions, where volume, texture, and the way a body encounters a piece all matter as much as whether it holds weight.

-Furniture became a natural evolution of sculpture because it allowed me to create objects that people live with — not just observe.
-I’m interested in making work that holds both presence and utility.
+I studied sculpture at Massachusetts College of Art and Design and Yale Norfolk, then spent years assisting sculptors and woodworkers before training formally at the Center for Furniture Craftsmanship.
+Furniture became a natural evolution of sculpture because it let me make objects people live with, not just observe.
+I'm interested in work that holds both presence and utility — things that are complete because they're used.

 Do you have a ritual when it comes to making/designing work?
 What’s your process getting from the ideation stage to a completed furniture piece?

 From there, I move quickly into prototyping.
-I don’t believe in solving everything on paper.
-Wood reveals itself in process — in steam bending, in coopering, in carving.
-I often learn what the piece wants to be by physically pushing the material and seeing how it responds.
+I don't believe in solving everything on paper.
+Wood reveals itself in the process.
+I often learn what a piece wants to be by physically pushing the material and seeing how it responds.

 You have a background in sculpture.
 When did you start to move into woodworking, and how does your background in sculpture influence your work now?

-I moved into woodworking after sculpture school because I wanted to build objects that had consequence in everyday life.
+I moved into woodworking after school because I wanted to build objects that had consequence in everyday life — things that earned their place in a room by being used.

 Sculpture trained me to think about negative space, weight, tension, and balance.
 That training still underpins everything I do.
 Even when I'm building a bench or a console, I'm thinking about silhouette, shadow, and how light interacts with surface texture.

 Woodworking added another layer: constraint.
-Joinery, structure, durability — those are real demands.
+Joinery, structure, durability — those are real demands that keep the work honest.
 I love the tension between expressive form and structural logic.
-It keeps the work honest.
+It's what makes furniture more interesting to me than sculpture alone.

 There is play with form, color and pattern in your work.
 Where do you draw inspiration from?